Skip to main content

 How To Build Twelve Factor Apps with Node.js in TIBCO Cloud Integration

-Back in 2012, the engineering team at Heroku created a set of best practices to develop and run web apps.
-That document, consisting of 12 incredibly important ‘rules’, was dubbed the 12 Factor App manifesto.
-Over the years the document gained a lot of traction and especially with the rise of microservices having a 12 Factor App compliant app became important.
-With the rise of microservices a lot of other practices and tools (like git, DevOps, Docker and Configuration Management) became very popular as well.
+Back in 2012, the engineering team at Heroku created a set of best practices for developing and running web apps.
+That document, consisting of 12 important rules, became the 12 Factor App manifesto.
+It gained a lot of traction over the years, especially as microservices took off.
+Along with microservices came a wave of related practices and tools — git, DevOps, Docker, Configuration Management — that all reinforced these principles.

 Pretty much all the large cloud platforms provide not only a great visual interface to get things done, they also have a great command line interface.
-As much as I love a great UI when browsing the web, I do tend to favor the command line interfaces when I’m focusing on developing things.
+As much as I like a great UI when browsing the web, I tend to favor the command line when I’m focused on building things.

 How To Continuously Test Flogo Activities With Jenkins